The complexity of root-finding in orders: Group-theoretic NP-complete problems

 \begin{defn} Let $R$ be a commutative ring that is finitely generated as a $\Z$-module, let $G$ be a finite $R$-module and $S$ a subset of $G$.
 Then define the problem $\Pi_{G,S}^R$ as the subproblem of $P_{G,S}^R$ where $x_* = 0$.
 I.e., with input $t \in \Z_{\geq 0}$ and $H$ a submodule of $G^t$ given by a list of generators, decide whether $H \cap S^t$ is non-empty.
 Write $\Pi_{G,S}$ for $\Pi_{G,S}^\Z$. \end{defn}

-\begin{rem} If $R$ is not finitely generated as a $\Z$-module, we can replace it by its image in $\End(G)$. \end{rem}

-\begin{rem} Note that $R,G,S$ are \textit{not} part of the input of the problem.
-In particular, computations inside $G$ can be done in $O(1)$. \end{rem}

-Note these problems are certainly in $\NP$, as one can easily give an $R$-linear combination of the generators of the submodule (and add $x_*$ if necessary), and check that it lies in $S^t$.
-For $R = \Z$, an $R$-module is just an abelian group; there are two theorems that completely classify the problems $P_{G,S}$ and $\Pi_{G,S}$, in the sense that for each problem we either have a polynomial time algorithm or a proof of NP-completeness.
+We will mostly use the case where $R = \Z$ (or $R = \Z/p\Z$), and hence $G,H$ simply are abelian groups.
+Note that $R,G,S$ are \textit{not} part of the input of the problem.
+In particular, computations inside $G$ can be done in $O(1)$.
+These problems are certainly in $\NP$, as one can easily give an $R$-linear combination of the generators of $H$, and check that it lies in $S^t - x_*$.
+We present two theorems from \citep{artgroepen} that completely classify the problems $P_{G,S}$ and $\Pi_{G,S}$, in the sense that for each problem we either have a polynomial time algorithm or a proof of NP-completeness.

-\begin{defn} With $G$ an abelian group and $S \subset G$, we call $S$ a \emph{coset} if there is some $x \in G$ such that $S - x$ is a subgroup of $G$. \end{defn}

-\begin{thm} If $S$ is empty or a coset, then we have $P_{G,S} \in \P$.
+\begin{thm} If $S$ is empty or a coset of some subgroup of $G$, then we have $P_{G,S} \in \P$.
 In all other cases, $P_{G,S}$ is NP-complete. \end{thm}